knknkn1162/tlpi_study/README.md

 ```
 # make sure that the `-L` option to indicate the directory of the static library, which is in the root directory.
 clang -o copy -L. -ltlpi -Ilib fileio/copy.c # you can replace clang with gcc.
+# or gcc
+gcc -o copy ./fileio/copy.c -L. -ltlpi -Ilib fileio/copy.c # you can replace clang with gcc.
 ```

 ## Licence